nateraw/Lda2vec-Tensorflow/README.md

 Tensorflow 1.5 implementation of Chris Moody's Lda2vec, adapted from @meereeum

 ## Note
+**Readme is not up to date as of March 6th 2019.** Many changes are being made - once they're done the readme will be updated.

 This algorithm is very much so a research algorithm.
 It doesn't always work so well, and you have to train it for a long time.
 As the author noted in the paper, most of the time normal LDA will work better.

 Note that you should run this algorithm for **at least 100 epochs** before expecting to see any results.
 The algorithm is meant to run for a very long time.